goofanader/mna-officer-programs/animeTrivia/README.md

 Examples of finished category .csv files are in my [minna-no-halloween-programs git repo](https://github.com/goofanader/minna-no-halloween-programs/tree/master/AnimeHalloweenPrograms/files/animeTrivia/2013/categories).

+If a series has a ":" in the title, in the cell next to difficulty, type in "whole".

 It's important that each officer has their own page on the Google Sheet.
 Each officer lists out their categories in their individual sheets.

 When you all are done making categories in this way, simply go to "File > Download as > Comma-separated values" for each officer page.